hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 ----------
 while the basic OPE is beneficial for estimating the average policy performance, we are often also interested in the performance distribution of the evaluation policy and risk-sensitive performance metrics including conditional value at risk (CVaR).
-Cumulative distribution OPE enables to estimate the following cumulative distribution function and risk functions derived by CDF.
+Cumulative distribution OPE enables estimating the following cumulative distribution function and risk functions derived by CDF.

 .. math::

     F(m, \pi) := \mathbb{E} \left[ \mathbb{I} \left \{ \sum_{t=0}^{T-1} \gamma^t r_t \leq m \right \} \mid \pi \right]

-The following shows the example of estimating cumulative distribution function of the trajectory-wise rewards and its statistics using Cumulative Distribution OPE estimators :cite:`huang2021off, huang2022off, chandak2021universal`.
+The following shows the example of estimating the cumulative distribution function of the trajectory-wise rewards and its statistics using Cumulative Distribution OPE estimators :cite:`huang2021off, huang2022off, chandak2021universal`.

 .. code-block:: python